tedkotz/rpglog/starwars-campaign-notes-2021.md

 Wandering Jedi
 : A diverse group of Jedi who largely pass their training on Master to Padawan one on one.
 : Most believe the failings of the Old Republic Jedi came from their reliance on Mass indoctrination and isolation from the common people of the galaxy.
 : They believe that Jedi training should be a personal affair between the Master and Padawan.
 The Master always mindful of the humanity of the padawan.
 The padawan always mindful of the experience of the Master.
 Each responsible for the safety Physical and Spiritual of the other.
-If a Wadering Jedi does fall to the Dark side, their Master or most senior Padawan will usually take it as their duty to bring them back to the light or eliminate them.
+If a Wandering Jedi does fall to the Dark side, their Master or most senior Padawan will usually take it as their duty to bring them back to the light or eliminate them.
 : Base of Operation: None, though many would cite the new Jedi temple on Coruscant

 Planets & Places